-Most people find it best to eat a meal three to four hours before competition to allow digestion time and to ensure that the energy from the meal becomes available for your body to use.
-Events that start early in the morning, at lunchtime or in the early evening when most people have their main meals, might mean some adjustment needs to be made to your normal eating plan.
-This should all be practised in advance.
+Most people find it best to eat a meal three to four hours before competition to allow digestion time and to ensure your body to use.
+Events that start early in the morning, at lunchtime or in the early evening when most people should all be practised in advance.